 A 1099 form is required whenever you pay someone who isn't your employee $600 or more during the year in the course of doing business.

 For example, one payment in June of $300 would not require a 1099 form, but you'd hit the threshold if you make another $300 payment later in the year.
 You must submit a Form 1099 because the payments total $600.

 Since 1982, all miscellaneous payments were required to be reported on Form 1099-MISC.
 But starting with tax year 2020, the IRS requires nonemployee compensation—in other words, payment to freelancers or contractors—to be reported on Form 1099-NEC.
 This is because the Protecting Americans from Tax Hikes (PATH) Act accelerated the deadline for filing information on nonemployee compensation to Jan.
 31.

 - Other income payments

 - Fishing boat proceeds

 - Crop insurance proceeds

-- Proceeds paid to attorneys
+- Proceeds to an attorney

-Businesses can request a 30-day extension to file 1099-MISC forms with the IRS using Form 8809, but an extension doesn't give you additional time for submitting the1099 to the payment recipient, just to the government.
+Businesses can request a 30-day extension to file 1099 forms with the IRS using Form 8809, but note that an extension doesn't give you additional time for submitting the 1099 to the payment recipient, just to the government.